hmslima/sambahsacompletegrammar/sambahsa.md

 But verbs that denotes movement you must use the preposition “ad”, which you will know with more details in a future chapter.
-That happens because sambahsa infinitives behave like substantives, except that they don't use any article.
+That happens because sambahsa infinitives behave like substantives, except those ones that don't use any article.

 **Ia ihsit *****ad***** vide sien son {ya I:sit ad vid syen son} –** she